TUM-Dev/Campus-iOS/README.md

 # TumCampusApp - an unoffical guide through university life

-The TUM Campus App (TCA) is a open source project, developed by volunteers.
+The [TUM Campus App (TCA)]((https://itunes.apple.com/app/id1217412716) is an open source project, developed by volunteers and available on the App Store.

 The TCA mostly targets phones, but can also be used on tablets or any other device that runs iOS.
 This is the repo for the iOS Version of the TUM Campus App.

 ## Work In Progress
 This app is currenlty being developed and is not yet released to the public via the App Store.
 We are working on setting up the correct pipelines and hope to publish it in the SS 2017.